JerbearKCodes/Tribal_Biomass_PNW/Narrative/Narrative.md

 To keep the analysis focused on larger land bases with greater potential for forest-based management, the study emphasizes **tribal lands larger than 10,000 acres**.

 A **5-mile buffer** was added around tribal lands.
-This buffer is meant to represent a reasonable starting point for thinking about nearby forest resources that may still be close enough to matter for hauling and local use.
+This buffer is intended to serve as a reasonable starting point for considering nearby forest resources that may still be close enough to matter for hauling and local use.
+While tribes may not own all property in these reserves and surrounding reserves, they can harbour agreements with private or state entities through stewardship agreements or Good Neighbor Authority deals on Federal lands to steward these lands.

 ![Map showing tribal lands greater than 10,000 acres in Oregon, Washington, and Idaho, along with the 5-mile buffer used in the study.](6.
 Tribal Lands in the PNW with 5-mile buffer.png)